curiousTauseef/employee-api/README.md

 ## Installation

-Caveats: To run this project you need to have node.js and either yarn or npm installed.
+CAVEATS: To run this project you need to have `node.js` and either `yarn` or `npm` installed.
 The frontend application uses the browser fetch API which is not supported on older browsers (e.g. Internet Explorer).
 Please ensure you use a modern browser to view the application (e.g. Chrome / Firefox).

 Clone the project and from the root directory and run `yarn install` or `npm install`.